Children with Psoriasis

 Causes and Triggers

 Psoriasis is not contagious.
 You cannot catch it from anyone.
 While scientists do not know exactly what causes psoriasis, we do know the immune system and genetics play major roles.
 The genetics of psoriasis are complex, and it is possible for people with no family history of psoriasis to develop it.
-A triggering event may cause a change in the immune system, resulting on the onset of psoriasis symptoms.
-Common triggers for psoriasis include stress, illness (particularly strep infections), injury to the skin and certain medications.
+A triggering event may cause a change in the immune system, resulting in the onset of psoriasis symptoms.
+Common triggers for psoriasis include stress, illness, injury to the skin, and certain medications.

 For Parents

 If your child is newly diagnosed, you may be adapting to a new way of life.
 If your child has had psoriasis for a while and is now entering the teen years, new challenges may arise.
 Whatever the circumstances, know that you are not alone.
 There are thousands of parents whose children are living—and thriving—with psoriasis.
-They had worries just like you.
 Connect with other parents in the psoriasis community and know that we are all in this together.
-And learn how to better give the care to your loved ones with psoriatic disease with our free booklet.
+Learn how to better give care to your loved ones with psoriatic disease with our free care partner booklet.

 Visit Our Spot